PatriciaAnong/KnowledgeShare/README.md

 # KnowledgeShare
-A public repository of scripts to share my knowlegde
+A public repository of my scripts to share my knowledge